Hirofumi Shiba

 Interests

-3. Bayesian Modelling, especially in Political Science & Biostatistics
+3. Modelling, especially in political science & biostatistics

-My ultimate interest lies in the dynamics of computational algorithms, and their resemblance to natural phenomena.
+My primary interest lies in understanding the dynamics of these algorithms, especially their resemblance to processes found in nature.

 My surname Shiba (司馬) has different kanji from the Shiba (柴) dog, although they are equally charming.